hiepph/simple-interpreter/README.md

 A simple Pascal interpreter written in Go.

 This implementation is currently a work-in-progress.
-It's written with the mindset of learning both Golang and under-the-hood theory of interpreter.
+It's written with the mindset of learning both Go and the under-the-hood theory of interpreter.

 This implementation is based on the series by [Ruslan](https://ruslanspivak.com/lsbasi-part1/) which was originally written in Python.
-It started from 2015 and by Nov 2020 (the time I finished part 19) it doesn't seem to end yet.
+It started in 2015 and by Nov 2020 (the time I finished part 19) it doesn't seem to end yet.
 Kudos to the author for the excellent series by the way.